mixpanel/docs/pages/docs/analysis/reports/insights.md

 - Product Analytics
     - How is my WAU changing over time? (unique users)
     - How often are my users getting value (frequency analysis)?
-    - What is the distribution of my users across regions / devices etc? (property breakdown)
+    - What is the distribution of my users across regions / devices / etc? (property breakdown)
     - [Lifecycle analysis](https://mixpanel.com/blog/growth-through-segmentation-lifecycle-analysis-to-understand-your-users/)
-- B2B (in this case, a messaging application
+- B2B (in this case, a messaging application)
     - How many messages were sent in the US in the past 30 days? (total events, filtered)
     - How many users had a mobile app session yesterday? (unique events)
     - How many messages are sent per session? (formulas)